You are looking at 1-14 of 14 articles

 The solar chromosphere may thus be described as a challenging, complex plasma-physics lab, in which many of the observed phenomena and physical processes have not yet been fully understood.

 The solar dynamo is the action of flows inside the Sun to maintain its magnetic field against Ohmic decay.
-On small scales the magnetic field is seen at the solar surface as a ubiquitous “salt and pepper” disorganized field that might be generated directly by the turbulent convection.
+On small scales the magnetic field is seen at the solar surface as a ubiquitous “salt-and-pepper” disorganized field that may be generated directly by the turbulent convection.
 On large scales, the magnetic field is remarkably organized, with an 11-year activity cycle.
-During each cycle the field emerging in each hemisphere has a specific East-West alignment (known as Hale’s law) that changes from cycle to cycle, a statistical tendency for a North-South alignment (Joy’s law), and polar fields that reverse sign during the period of maximum activity each cycle.
+During each cycle the field emerging in each hemisphere has a specific East–West alignment (known as Hale’s law) that alternates from cycle to cycle, and a statistical tendency for a North-South alignment (Joy’s law).
+The polar fields reverse sign during the period of maximum activity of each cycle.

 It is now clear that both small- and large-scale dynamo action are in principle possible, and the challenge is to understand which combination of flows and driving mechanisms are responsible for the time-dependent magnetic fields seen on the Sun.